anira-project/anira/docs/sphinx/latency.rst

 Adaptive Buffer Handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 For hosts that support variable buffer sizes (``allow_smaller_buffers``), the system performs additional calculations to handle worst-case scenarios across different buffer sizes, ensuring stable latency regardless of the actual buffer size used.
+The reported latency and the number of inference slots are the maximum over every buffer size up to the stated one.
+That maximum is not found by trying each size: the inference-caused latency of a buffer size is a sawtooth (it jumps whenever the inference time crosses a whole number of buffers), so only its peaks, the points where a blocking wait stops covering the remainder, and the sizes where the number of inferences per buffer changes are evaluated.
+The result is identical to an exhaustive walk, at a cost that grows with the square root of the inference time in samples rather than with the buffer size.

 These calculations count buffer sizes in samples of the *reference stream* selected by the :cpp:struct:`anira::HostConfig` — a streamable input for effects and analysers, the streamable output for a generator model with no streamable input (see the usage guide, section 4.1).